Hamirpur, Himachal Pradesh: Events

 Hamirpur's Hamir Utsav 3 Days mostly in early winters is main event here.

 Sujanpur's Holi Mahotsav is a grand 3 Days event on Holi Festival.

 Samtana Dushehra is 1 day event on Dushehra Festival Eve.

 Temples

 Shri Sidh Baba Balak Nath Temple, Deodsidh, is the biggest holy shrine in Barsar tehsil of the district.
 It is situated on the Deotsidh Dhar Range in Sivalik Hills.
-It stretches across 44 kilometers from Hamirpur, 185 kilometers from Chandigarh, 93 kilometers from Nangal Dam railway station, 64 kilometers from Una, 16 kilometers from Barsar and about 5 kilometers from Shah Talai.
+It stretches across 44 kilometers from Hamirpur, 145 kilometers from Chandigarh, 93 kilometers from Nangal Dam railway station, 64 kilometers from Una, 16 kilometers from Barsar and about 5 kilometers from Shah Talai.

 The ancient Gasoteshwar Mahadev Temple built by Pandavas is situated at Gasota which is 7 km away from the district headquarter.

 Education

-Hamirpur has a Highest literacy rate in Himanchal Pradesh.
+Hamirpur has a Highest literacy rate in Himachal Pradesh.
 88.15 percent people are educated in Hamirpur.